-independent assurance on risk management, internal control and corporate governance processes.
+independent assurance on risk management of Clydeplan with independent assurance on risk management, internal control and corporate governance processes.
 We are required by international auditing standards to make an assessment of internal audit to determine the extent to which we can place reliance on its work.
-To avoid duplication, we place reliance on internal audit where possible.
+To avoid duplication, we place reliance on internal audit work where possible.